The Purposes of a Council NESA Committee

 Starting in 1923, our council has had a long tradition of recognizing new Eagle Scout, Venture Summit and Sea Scouting Quartermaster award recipients.
 Though it started by just recognizing Eagle Scouts, it has become a premiere event for any recipient of scouting’s youth awards.
 This event not only celebrates them; we also recognize outstanding Eagles Scouts and reward one or more Scouts with a $1000 scholarship.
 This event is also a networking opportunity for the award recipients.
 Matching mentors with their career interests.
 Though we try, we cannot match a scout with their first choice, but we will do our best find them a match just the same.

-This will be the first Eagle Scout gathering held by our committee.
-It will be held at D-Bar-A Scout Ranch in Metamora Michigan.
-We will spend the day at camp enjoying the Council’s Trail to Eagle Camp.
-Trail to Eagle Camp is unique in that over 100 volunteers spend the week helping future Eagle Scouts earn merit badges in a provisional jamboree troop experience.
-This evening, the camp wide game is water ball.
-We will be having hay ride tours of the camp while the scouts are in their classes.
-More information to be added as we get closer.
+This will be the first Eagle Scout gathering held by our committee at D-Bar-A Scout Ranch in Metamora Michigan.
+We will spend the evening at camp enjoying the Council’s Trail to Eagle Camp.
+Trail to Eagle Camp is unique in that over 100 volunteers spend the week helping future Eagle Scouts earning merit badges in a provisional jamboree troop experience.
+This event will begin at the flag pole outside Wyckoff Lodge with the entire staff and 162 Eagle Candidates showing off their scout spirit with cheers.
+Immediately after. we will meet at the Friendship Center for a short program, networking and other activities to be announced.
+Capping off the evening will be a grand parade of flags from the Draper cabin into the Migisi fire bowl on Trout Lake.
+More information will be announced by the end of March.

 Soaring Eagle Scholarship